- Bachelor of Multidisciplinary Studies

 Nature of the Program

 The Multidisciplinary Studies (MDS) in Education and Human Services (EDHS) degree program in the College of Education and Human Services (CEHS) is designed to provide undergraduates with a broad understanding of their chosen education and human service areas, and a set of skills to help them become employable after graduation in careers in education and human services.
-Some students may organize the major in preparation for graduate work in specific disciplines such as Counseling, Education, Human Development and Family Sciences, or Special Education.
+Some students may organize the major in preparation for graduate work in specific disciplines such as Counseling, or Education, Human Development and Family Sciences.
 Other students may select minor areas that will qualify them to specific career opportunities, such as a perinatal educator, youth worker, child/family advocate, early childhood intervention specialist, and residential counselor.
 This program does not confer any professional certification or licensure.

 The Bachelor of Multidisciplinary Studies (EDHS) is comprised of three minors.
 Two minors must be from within the College of Education and Human Services; the third minor may be taken in this college or from another college or school, but it should be selected to complement the EDHS minors.

 - Child Development and Family Studies*

 - Family and Youth*

 - Communication Disorders

 *Students are not permitted to complete all three of these minors if pursuing the Multidisciplinary Studies major.